jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 Since we removed the only import of the `ReCase` module contained in that dependency and there are no other imports of modules from that package left in our codebase, we can safely remove the dependency from the project.

 ![elm-review reporting an unused dependency](./step8.png)

+(EDIT: Once again, an automatic fix is provided nowadays 🥳)

 ### Recap